Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Preliminaries

 Setting $v_2=w_2$ in the previous lemma, noting that the only vertex of the same type as $v_2$ joinable to $v_3$ is $v_3$ itself, and then also noting the symmetry of the situation, we obtain the following consequence.

 \begin{coro} Let $\{v_1,v_2,v_3\}$ be a round-up triple of vertices of some common type in a spherical building $\Delta$.
 Suppose there exists a simplex $\{w_1,w_2\}$ such that $w_i$ is joinable to $v_i$, $i=1,2$.
-Suppose also that $v_1$ and $v_2$ are not joinable to a common vertex.
+Suppose also that $v_1$ and $v_2$ are not joinable to a common vertex of the same type as $w_1$ or $w_2$.
 Then $v_3$ is joinable to both $w_1$ and $w_2$. \end{coro}

 Finally, we note that we called certain objects ``far'' from each other.
 It was always the case that these objects referred to vertices of the corresponding building, and either they were opposite (for example, a point and a symp in $\mathsf{E_{6,1}}(\K)$), or one vertex was joinable to a vertex opposite the other.
 We will extend now this notion of \emph{far} to all such situations.
 Hence two objects in a Lie incidence geometry will be called \emph{far (from each other)} if they correspond to vertices in the building and one vertex is joinable to a vertex opposite the other.